rheadsouza03/UniProject-SQL-Querying/README.txt

-SWEN304_Project1_dsouzrhea.pdf - My project 1 report
+SWEN304_Project1_dsouzrhea.pdf - My project 1 report (Removed due for privacy reasons)

 Question1.sql - contains the structure for the database after the tables have been created but not populated.